phaiza/mern-stack/README.md

 ## Available Scripts

-In the project directory /backend folder, you can run:
+In the project directory /backend folder, start the server

 ### `nodemon server.js`

-use POSTMAN to run GET & POST queries
+use POSTMAN to run GET & POST queries to check if its working

+server runs on port [http://localhost:5000]

-In the project directory, you can run:
+In the project directory, to start the react app run

 ### `npm start`